HLasse/TextDescriptives/README.md

 A Python package for calculating a large variety of statistics from text(s).

+## Installation
+Clone the Github directory, navigate to it in a terminal, and call `pip install .`

  ## Usage
  When instantiating the class you should specify which categories of measures you want to calculate.
  The categories to choose from are \['all', 'basic', 'readability', 'etymology', 'dep_distance'].
 Default is 'all'.